shiang-luong/interactive-decision-tree/README.md

 ## Introduction

-This is a fork of [HungryMedia's Interactive-Decision-Tree](https://github.com/hungrymedia/interactive-decision-tree) which is a great tool for quickly implementing web-based decision trees.
-Decision trees are a userful way for law-related sites to help users evaluate potential claims.
-More information about this project is available on the [LoyolaLawTech site](http://loyolalawtech.org/github-forking-and-access-to-justice/).
+This is a fork of https://github.com/judsonmitchell/interactive-decision-tree which is a fork of [HungryMedia's Interactive-Decision-Tree](https://github.com/hungrymedia/interactive-decision-tree) which is a great tool for quickly implementing web-based decision trees.
+I wanted to modernize this a little bit and make easier to demo.
+This is now part of a LEMP stack.

+Plese See:
 A demo decision tree which helps users with criminal records expungements is [available here](http://loyolalawtech.org/idt/index.php?1374682207).

 A demo of the admin backend can be found [here](http://loyolalawtech.org/idt/private/login.php) [user:admin, pass: admin].